yojaywork-max/hydro-whiplash-research-summary/README.md

 - Note that in this ideal scenario, no information of seasonals is added, so this ideal model is consistent with Tan's method of identifying extremes, which considers the anomalies of whole period.
 Another thing to note that is under no seasonal variability, the other method that we proposed is nearly equivalent to Tan's method.
 See **Tan's framework - 3.
 Identify wet and dry extremes**.
 - This idealized model can also be used as a statistical test to check if extremes of both sides are significantly closer or is it the identified whiplash just a statistical result.

-### Adding autoregressive propoerty(future work)
-- When generating random time series, make it atuoregressive.
-So we can answer quesntion such as under different levels of memory, what is the expected whiplash frequency?
-And for each grid, find a way to estimate its level of memory to compare with this model.
-- Something to think about: Do we consider merging after generating(identifying) extreme in this model?
-If not, we are assuming extremes to be independent, and in this sense do we need to add this autoregressive propoerty? (need more reasoining)

 ### Answering the question from the previous section

   可以畫圖證明用fixed thesholds所算出來的future whiplash可以被idealized model所預測。如此就會突顯使用moving threhsolds的重要性。(也就是移除extremes trend的貢獻)